LePsychicPink/LePsychicPink.github.io/source/_posts/PyQt.md

 ## QtDesigner

+If you could not find your qt designer, it propably in some path like this `C:\Python311\Lib\site-packages\PySide6\designer.exe`

 ### QUiLoader

 If you use QtDesigner to draft your ui, you need to use QUiLoader to load it